List of Fun Activities in Istanbul

 If you wish, you can read the details about these mosques in our post titled The Most Beautiful Mosques in Istanbul.
 Bringing your camera with you while visiting these mosques and observing their architecture styles is in our The Best Things to do in Istanbul list as well.

-What to do in Istanbul in 3 Days?
-Visiting the Mosques of Istanbul
+Visiting the Beautiful Mosques of Istanbul

 Going on a Ferry Ride to the Prince’s Islands